-This is why having a beautiful smile is important to many people.
-Crooked teeth, stained teeth, and other oral issues can really affect a person’s self-esteem.
+This is why having a beautiful smile is essential to many people.
+Crooked teeth, stained teeth, and other oral issues can affect self-esteem.
 Fortunately, there are ways that a perfect smile can be achieved.
 Here are three of those ways.

 #1: Cosmetic Dentistry

-Cosmetic dentistry is any type of dental work that improves the appearance of one’s teeth, so this doesn’t include normal cleaning procedures.
+Cosmetic dentistry is any dental work that improves the appearance of one’s teeth, so this doesn’t include routine cleaning procedures.

 #2: Natural Remedies

-When it comes to natural remedies for a better smile, this almost always applies to whitening teeth, rather than straightening.
-Achieving straighter teeth naturally typically begins in childhood, when the adult teeth (and baby teeth, too) are growing in.
-Late weaning and thumb-sucking can cause crooked teeth in childhood which leaves lasting problems in adulthood.
+When it comes to natural remedies for a better smile, this almost always applies to whitening teeth rather than straightening.
+Achieving straighter teeth naturally typically begins in childhood, when the adult teeth (and baby teeth) grow.
+Late weaning and thumb-sucking can cause crooked teeth in childhood, leaving lasting problems in adulthood.

-As far as natural remedies for whitening teeth go, baking soda is probably the most popular remedy— even some toothpastes are formulated with baking soda.
-Baking soda is known to be abrasive so that’s what makes it effective in removing stains from teeth.
-Baking soda is also high in alkalinity, which neutralizes the acidity in the mouth, keeping it free of bad bacteria.
+As far as natural remedies for whitening teeth go, baking soda is probably the most popular remedy— even some kinds of toothpaste are formulated with baking soda.
+Baking soda is abrasive, so that’s what makes it effective in removing stains from teeth.
+Baking soda is also high in alkalinity, which neutralizes the acidity in the mouth, keeping it free of harmful bacteria.

 #3: Proper Oral Hygiene

-If your teeth are already straight and they aren’t severely stained or discolored, then proper oral hygiene is all you need to achieve the smile you want.
-Proper oral hygiene means that you should brush your teeth twice a day at the very least, but brushing after each meal is also recommended.
-So this means if you eat three meals a day, you should aim for brushing your teeth three times a day.
-Also, it’s important to schedule an appointment with your dentist every six months to a year.
+If your teeth are already straight and aren’t severely stained or discolored, proper oral hygiene is all you need to achieve the smile you want.
+Good oral hygiene means that you should brush your teeth twice a day at the very least, but brushing after each meal is also recommended.
+So this means if you eat three meals a day, you should aim to brush your teeth three times a day.
+Also, it’s essential to schedule an appointment with your dentist every six months to a year.
 Dentists provide deep cleans and screenings for potential problems.

-Proper oral hygiene doesn’t stop at how often you care for your teeth, but it also includes what type of products you use.
-When brushing your teeth it’s most helpful to use a toothpaste that contains fluoride.
-Fluoride has come under fire for claims of causing serious health problems, but so far, this hasn’t been proven, while it has been proven to help prevent cavities.
+Proper oral hygiene doesn’t stop at how often you care for your teeth but includes what products you use.
+When brushing your teeth, it’s most helpful to use toothpaste that contains fluoride.
+Fluoride has come under fire for claims of causing severe health problems, but this hasn’t been proven, while it has been proven to help prevent cavities.
 Other products to use on your teeth include dental floss and an antiseptic mouthwash.

-As always, you should talk to your dentist about the best procedures for achieving your desired results.
-However, proper oral hygiene should always be the first step in achieving a healthy and beautiful smile, both before and after any cosmetic procedure.
+You should always talk to your dentist about the best procedures for achieving your desired results.
+However, proper oral hygiene should always be the first step in achieving a healthy and beautiful smile before and after any cosmetic procedure.